A transition from a previous core program is in process. This page is currently under development and will soon more fully reflect the new program.

-- One course designated as filling a Quantitative Reasoning (QR) requirement, one that fills an Experimental Inquiry (EI) requirement, and one that fills an Islamic Studies (X) requirement.
+- One course designated as filling a Quantitative Reasoning (Q) requirement, one that fills an Experimental Inquiry (E) requirement, and one that fills an Islamic Studies (X) requirement.
 These will be drawn from courses across the curriculum — in and out of the Core — as indicated in the forthcoming bulletin.

 - All Core courses develop students’ abilities to formulate precise questions and arrive at well-reasoned and effectively communicated conclusions about themselves and the world we share.